blagodarin/yttrium/doc/faq.md

 ## Overall

+### Why no custom allocators?

+Yttrium used to have custom allocators almost everywhere.
+However, they were removed in favor of standard memory allocation facilities.
+Custom allocators are not very useful if you don't intend to replace the standard memory manager on a global scale (and I don't), don't need to catch memory leaks by yourself (there is valgrind) and have no need of tracking memory usage per subsystem (that's a cool feature, but it doesn't justify the means).
+If memory allocation performance does matter, it's better to use more local facilities (e.g. memory pools) then to pollute the entire codebase with custom allocation stuff.

 ### Why not Google Test?

 Google Test generates some mandatory output for every test case and every test,